Some coordinate transformations relevant to refractive indices

-It is supposed that there is merely a relative composite-velocity in the basis vector $\textbf{\emph{i}}_1$ , between the two coordinate systems, $\mu$ and $\nu$ .
-In case this relative composite-velocity is one constant $h_1$ , we can derive the Lorentz-like transformation from the above,
+It is supposed that there is merely a relative composite velocity in the basis vector $\textbf{i}_1$, between the two coordinate systems, $\mu$ and $\nu$ .
+In case this relative composite velocity is one constant $g_{1(r)}$ , we can derive the Lorentz-like transformation from Eq.(39),

-where $ \gamma = \{ 1 - ( h_1 / g_0 )^2 \}^{1/2} $ .
+where $ \gamma = \{ 1 - ( g_{1(r)} / g_0 )^2 \}^{1/2} $ .

-In case the scalar part of the octonion composite radius vector $\mathbb{U}$ plays a major role, the Lorentz-like transformation, Eqs.(21) and (22), will be simplified into the Galilean-like transformation, Eqs.(18) and (19), in the complex octonion composite space.
-If the complex octonion composite space $\mathbb{O}_U$ is degenerated into the complex octonion space $\mathbb{O}$, the Lorentz-like transformation, Eqs.(21) and (22), in the complex octonion composite space will be reduced into the Lorentz transformation in the complex octonion space.
+In case the scalar part of the octonion composite radius vector $\mathbb{U}$ plays a major role, the Lorentz-like transformation, Eqs.(63) and (64), will be simplified into the Galilean-like transformation, Eqs.(61) and (62), in the octonion composite space.
+If the octonion composite space $\mathbb{O}_U$ is degenerated into the octonion space $\mathbb{O}$, the Lorentz-like transformation, Eqs.(63) and (64), in the octonion composite space will be reduced into the Lorentz transformation in the octonion space.